finntegrate/knowledgebase/src/content/docs/project/charter.md

 * **Personalizing guidance** - Tailoring information discovery to each immigrant's unique situation
 * **Enabling offline access** - Supporting information retrieval even with limited connectivity
 * **Creating visual guides** - Clarifying complex procedures with intuitive process maps
+* **Developing specialized agents** - Offering domain-specific assistance for complex immigrant scenarios through our Tapio multi-agent system, where each agent specializes in a different aspect of the immigration experience

 ### Approach